Much of central NC under Flood Warning until late Tuesday morning

 A Flash Flood Warning has been issued for Wake County until 11 a.m.

-The Flood Warning has been issued for Wayne, northeastern Sampson, Wake, Johnston and Durham until 11:15 a.m. and for Person, southern Vance, Nash, Edgecombe, Granville, Wilson, northwestern Durham and Franklin counties until 11:45 a.m.
+The Flood Warning has been issued for Wayne, northeastern Sampson, Wake, Johnston and Durham until 11:15 a.m., Orange and northeastern Chatham counties until 11:30 a.m., and Person, southern Vance, Nash, Edgecombe, Granville, Wilson, northwestern Durham and Franklin counties until 11:45 a.m.

 While thunderstorms are possible, severe weather is not expected.